Summary:

 Moreover, Islamists this time take a U-Turn and claim that the news travelled IMMEDIATELY from Azerbaijan to Medina in the same year on the day of the Battle of Badr.
 This contradicts their previous excuse, where they asserted that it took two years for the news to travel from Anatolia to Medina.

-Doubt 5: When did Abu Bakr went to Mecca after the Battle of Badr to pay the wager?
+Doubt 5: When did Abu Bakr go to Mecca after the Battle of Badr to pay the wager?

 Hostilities between the Muslims and the Pagan Meccans reached their peak after the Battle of Badr.
 The Meccans were furious not only because Muslims had been attacking and looting their trade caravans, but also because many Meccans were killed during the battle.